At a Glance: Best Air Pistol

 - Made of premium and durable materials

-- Comes with a Class 2 laser for your Picatinny rail
+- Comes with Laser for your Picatinny rail

 - Silent operation even while reloading